argierincon/Ravn-Challenge-V2-ArgieRincon/README.md

 # RAVN GraphQL Code Challenge

-## Descripción del Proyecto
+## Project description

-Aplicación web que permite la navegación por el API GraphQL Star Wars, para visualizar la información general de los personajes principales de la saga.
+Those are a web application that allows navigation through the Star Wars GraphQL API to see general information about the main characters of the saga.

 ## Configuración / Ejecución